Iranian President Addresses Columbia University

 As promised, students and New Yorkers exercised their own right to free speech by making a robust show of their disapproval of Ahmadinejad and their condemnation of his policies and views.
 President Bollinger and numerous Columbia students challenged the Iranian leader with a series of sharp questions.
 These were all signs of democracy in action: even though his ideas are controversial, and deeply offensive to some, Ahmadinejad was met head-on with rigorous debate and criticism.

 But not everyone was up to the task of respecting this core tenet of academic freedom.
 In an interview with the NY Sun, NY State Assembly Speaker Sheldon Silver made veiled threats that the University would be punished for its decision to host Ahmadinejad.
-Referring, not-too-subtly, to state funding and demonstration a startling ignorance of (if not outright contempt for) basic First Amendment principles, Silver stated, "Obviously, there’s some degree of capital support that has been provided to Columbia in the past.
+Referring, not-too-subtly, to state funding and demonstrating a startling ignorance of (if not outright contempt for) basic First Amendment principles, Silver stated, "Obviously, there’s some degree of capital support that has been provided to Columbia in the past.
 These are things people might take a different view of … knowing that this is that kind of an institution."

 Just what kind of institution is "that?"
 One where competing ideas, even offensive ones, are allowed to see light of day, so that free-thinking people can make up their own minds?
 Where falsehoods and prejudices can be exposed, confronted, and refuted?
 That is the ideal of an American university.
 As some commentators pointed out, such an exchange as took place today would be unthinkable at an Iranian institution of higher learning.
 Isn’t that what defines American values and freedoms?